A QES carries the same legal weight as a handwritten signature across the EU, Switzerland, and UAE. Here is what that means for your documents.

 No. The platform handles everything.
 If you can upload a file, you can create a QES-backed timestamp.

-The legal landscape for digital documents is maturing fast.
-The gap between those who can prove their documents' authenticity and those who cannot is growing.
+The rules for digital documents are changing.
+The gap between those who can prove their documents' authenticity and those who cannot is widening.
 QES is how you stay on the right side of that gap.
 Start at swisstrustlayer.com.

 Protect your work with Swiss Trust Layer AG